abhriyaroy/WallR2.0/README.md

  ## Multi-threading

   To provide the users with a fast and responsive app, heavy work such as network calls, database operations, file operations or other     background tasks need to be done on threads other than the `UI Thread`.
 This is where multi-threading comes into play.
-Thus to do all   the heavy lifting in seperate `background threads` and to return the result of those operations to the `UI Thread` so that they can be   displayed to the user, we use `RX Java`.

  ### RxJava 2

-   RxJava is a Java VM implementation of Reactive Extensions.
-The official doc describes Reactive Extension(ReactiveX) as a library for    composing <b>asynchronous</b> and <b>event-based</b> programs by using <b>observable sequences</b>.
-   - Asynchronous: It implies that the different parts of a program run simultaneously.
-   - Event-Based: The program executes the codes based on the events generated while the program is running.
-   - Observable sequences: Publishers like Observable and Flowable take some items (Observable sequences) and pass onto its subscribers       so that they can inturn react to the incoming items.
+   <a href="https://github.com/ReactiveX/RxJava">RxJava</a> is used to do all the heavy lifting in seperate `background threads` and to    return the result of those operations to the `UI Thread` so that they can be displayed to the user,
    In this project, <a href="https://github.com/uber/AutoDispose">Autodispose<a> is used to dispose observables.

  ## Remote Data Source